crosstyan/stupid/README.md

 `byte` — 8 bits.

 Why 8?
 Historical reasons.
-We could have standardised on 9.
+We could have standardized on 9.
 Or 12.
 We didn't.
 Now all your text, file formats, and protocols silently assume "8" like it was handed down from the mountain.